Eklavya42/Eklavya42/README.md

 ![Imgur](https://github.com/Eklavya42/Eklavya42/raw/master/images/banner-2.png)
 ## Hi there 👋

 I'm Eklavya Chopra.
-I’m currently an undergraduate student at Cluster Innovation Centre, University of Delhi pursuing B.Tech in Information Technology and Mathematics with a minor in Systems Biology.I am interesed to work on Deep Learning problems.
+I’m currently an undergraduate student at Cluster Innovation Centre, University of Delhi pursuing B.Tech in Information Technology and Mathematics with a minor in Systems Biology.
+I am interesed to work on Deep Learning problems.

 You can see of what I am up to and my blog posts on  :  **[eklavyachopra.com](https://eklavyachopra.com/)**.